Wazotti/Wazotti/README.md

 - 💡 I enjoy writing clean, efficient code and creating intuitive user experiences
 - 🚀 Currently focused on improving my Java and Full Stack development skills
 - 🔍 Always curious, experimenting with new tools and building personal projects
-- 🌱 Believe that continuous learning is the key to growth
+- 🌱 I believe continuous learning is the key to growth

 ---

 ## 🛠 Skills